dnth/DEIMKit/README.md

 > [!TIP]
 > The demo app uses onnx model and onnxruntime for inference.
 Additionally, I have also made it that the ONNX model to accept any input size, despite the original model was trained on 640x640 images.
 > This means you can use any image size you want.
-Play around with the input size to see what works best for your model.
+Play around with the input size slider to see what works best for your model.
 > Some objects are visible even at lower input sizes, this means you can use a lower input size to speed up inference.

 ### Live Inference